Yamo93/computer-networking/4-network-layer-data-plane/4-3-internet-protocol.md

 - [ ] 223.1.3.6
 - [x] 223.1.3.28
 - [x] 223.1.3.16

+Explanation: IP address has 32 bits.
+32 - 29 = 3.
+The maximum # of interfaces is: 2^3 = 8.
+Therefore, the maximum IP address for the subnet would be 223.1.3.8.
+This would exclude 223.1.2.6, since it is outside of the subnet 223.1.3/29.
+It would also exclude 223.1.3.28 and 223.1.3.16 because both have a greater host value than 8 (the last bits that are reserved for hosts).

 ## Plug-and-play.
 What is meant by saying that DHCP is a "plug and play" protocol?